-Rabern Rentals, featured in the August 2019 edition of Rental Management magazine, is a company that takes a lot of pride into its customer service, and the company needed a way to keep up with a demanding preventative maintenance schedule on machines distributed throughout four states.
+Rabern Rentals, featured in Rental Management magazine, is a company that takes a lot of pride into its customer service, and the company needed a way to keep up with a demanding preventative maintenance schedule on machines distributed throughout four states.
 Their original solution relied on sending personnel to the job sites or using customer reports to know what was going on with the equipment.
 In some cases, they would wait until it was no longer rented before servicing it.

 This reactive approach was filled with inefficiencies.
 Service technicians were on the road, heading to machines that potentially didn’t need servicing.
 They also needed to haul oil with them in their trucks, which didn’t have enough capacity for their needs.
 Rabern Rentals wanted to differentiate themselves from their competitors by being known as the company that prioritizes preventative maintenance.
 They turned to telematics to start collecting critical data that would make it possible to proactively service equipment.
 There was no waiting around for a customer to report a problem.
 Instead, the service technicians were already on their way well before any downtime occurred.
 Their system tells them the type of machine and its exact location for the efficient use of their technicians’ time.